QuantLet/SPL/SAHeart/SAHeart_Q3_Fisher_Linear_Discriminant/readme.md

 Name of Quantlet :  SAHeart_Q3_Fisher_Linear_Discriminant

-Published in : Statistical Programming Language Seminar Paper
+Published in : Statistical Programming Language Seminar Paperr

 Description : 'The aim of this paper is to reproduce and consolidate the findings of a classical empirical paper using recent statistical methods.
 Thereby, capabilities